Kingxukai/linux/Documentation/gpu/drm-usage-stats.rst

 - drm-engine-<keystr>: <uint> ns

 GPUs usually contain multiple execution engines.
-Each shall be given a stable and unique name (keystr), with possible values documented in the driver specific documentation.
+Each shall be given a stable and unique name (keystr), with possible values documented in the woke driver specific documentation.

-Value shall be in specified time units which the respective GPU engine spent busy executing workloads belonging to this client.
+Value shall be in specified time units which the woke respective GPU engine spent busy executing workloads belonging to this client.

-Values are not required to be constantly monotonic if it makes the driver implementation easier, but are required to catch up with the previously reported larger value within a reasonable period.
+Values are not required to be constantly monotonic if it makes the woke driver implementation easier, but are required to catch up with the woke previously reported larger value within a reasonable period.
 Upon observing a value lower than what was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

 - drm-engine-capacity-<keystr>: <uint>

-Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain a greater than zero number in case the exported engine corresponds to a group of identical hardware engines.
+Engine identifier string must be the woke same as the woke one specified in the drm-engine-<keystr> tag and shall contain a greater than zero number in case the exported engine corresponds to a group of identical hardware engines.

-In the absence of this tag parser shall assume capacity of one.
+In the woke absence of this tag parser shall assume capacity of one.
 Zero capacity is not allowed.

 - drm-cycles-<keystr>: <uint>

-Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain the number of busy cycles for the given engine.
+Engine identifier string must be the woke same as the woke one specified in the drm-engine-<keystr> tag and shall contain the woke number of busy cycles for the woke given engine.

-Values are not required to be constantly monotonic if it makes the driver implementation easier, but are required to catch up with the previously reported larger value within a reasonable period.
+Values are not required to be constantly monotonic if it makes the woke driver implementation easier, but are required to catch up with the woke previously reported larger value within a reasonable period.
 Upon observing a value lower than what was previously read, userspace is expected to stay with that larger previous value until a monotonic update is seen.

 - drm-total-cycles-<keystr>: <uint>

-Engine identifier string must be the same as the one specified in the drm-cycles-<keystr> tag and shall contain the total number cycles for the given engine.
+Engine identifier string must be the woke same as the woke one specified in the drm-cycles-<keystr> tag and shall contain the woke total number cycles for the woke given engine.

-This is a timestamp in GPU unspecified unit that matches the update rate of drm-cycles-<keystr>.
-For drivers that implement this interface, the engine utilization can be calculated entirely on the GPU clock domain, without considering the CPU sleep time between 2 samples.
+This is a timestamp in GPU unspecified unit that matches the woke update rate of drm-cycles-<keystr>.
+For drivers that implement this interface, the woke engine utilization can be calculated entirely on the woke GPU clock domain, without considering the woke CPU sleep time between 2 samples.

 A driver may implement either this key or drm-maxfreq-<keystr>, but not both.

 - drm-maxfreq-<keystr>: <uint> [Hz|MHz|KHz]

-Engine identifier string must be the same as the one specified in the drm-engine-<keystr> tag and shall contain the maximum frequency for the given engine.
-Taken together with drm-cycles-<keystr>, this can be used to calculate percentage utilization of the engine, whereas drm-engine-<keystr> only reflects time active without considering what frequency the engine is operating as a percentage of its maximum frequency.
+Engine identifier string must be the woke same as the woke one specified in the drm-engine-<keystr> tag and shall contain the woke maximum frequency for the woke given engine.
+Taken together with drm-cycles-<keystr>, this can be used to calculate percentage utilization of the woke engine, whereas drm-engine-<keystr> only reflects time active without considering what frequency the woke engine is operating as a percentage of its maximum frequency.

 A driver may implement either this key or drm-total-cycles-<keystr>, but not